 - Publishers' Convention is ONPA's annual three-day premier event, held every summer at a hotel or resort in Oregon.
 Official business, annual reports, installation of a new board, and industry development sessions are conducted at this meeting.

-- Advertising Convention (AdCon), a three-day sales development conference held in the fall, is designed to improve the quality of sales management and training skills at all Oregon newspapers.
+- Advertising Convention (AdCon), a sales development conference held in the fall, is designed to improve the quality of sales management and training skills at all Oregon newspapers.

 - Collegiate Day, a Spring contest and awards presentation event, brings college journalism students together for a day of training, networking, and vision for the future of the newspaper industry.
 Entries from all college-related newspapers recognize the best work in several categories.
 Click here to see the online awards presentation.